Dynatrace/backstage-plugin/README.md

 the context it is executed in.
 These placeholders are prefixed with `$$` in order to escape the
 [environment variable substitution](https://backstage.io/docs/conf/writing/#environment-variable-substitution)
-of backstage.
+of Backstage.
 The following placeholders are available:

 - `$${componentNamespace}` the namespace of the Backstage component, as defined in the Backstage catalog